AndrewKeig/express-swagger/README.md

 ## Test
-With your application run the tests.
+With your API/application running; you can run the tests; with this.

 ```
 grunt test